ImJonathanZ/ZhuBot/README.md

 ## Commands:

+- `/ping`
+    - Returns the message latency and API latency of the bot
 - `/purge <amount> <user>`
     - Deletes `<amount>` number of messages
     - `<amount>` - the number of messages to delete